Begin typing your search...

 Rashtriya Swayamsevak Sangh march; Madras High Court

-CHENNAI: The Madras High Court held that the State should not impose any new conditions for permitting Rashtriya Swayamsevak Sangh (RSS) route marches other than the guidelines set by the Court and observed that in future route marches should not be intervened by the police for fancy reasons.
+CHENNAI: The State should not impose any new conditions for permitting the RSS route marches other than the guidelines set by the court, said the Madras High Court, adding that the police should not intervene in future route marches citing ‘fancy reasons’.

-The presence of other religious structures in the earmarked route cannot be bar for the procession of other religions, a public road must be treated a public road, observed Justice G Jayachandran and directed the State police to scrupulously follow the guidelines issued by the High Court on January 5, 2024, regarding granting permissions to the route marches.
+A public road must be treated as a public road and the presence of other religious structures in the earmarked route cannot be a reason to bar the procession of other religions, observed Justice G Jayachandran, directing the State police to scrupulously follow the guidelines issued by the High Court on January 5 regarding granting permissions for route marches.

-The judge also directed the organizers of the route marches to find alternate routes or dates to conduct the route marches where the police refused to grant permission.
+The judge also directed the march organisers to find alternate routes or dates to conduct it in places where the police refused permission.

 Also Read: Why protection for DMK event but not for RSS march, Madras HC asks cops